NVlabs/CenterPose/README.md

 The code was tested on Ubuntu 16.04, with [Anaconda](https://www.anaconda.com/download) Python 3.6 and [PyTorch]((http://pytorch.org/)) 1.1.0.
 Higher versions should be possible with some accuracy difference.
 NVIDIA GPUs are needed for both training and testing.

+---
+***NOTE***

+For hardware-accelerated ROS2 inference support, please visit [Isaac ROS CenterPose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_centerpose) which has been tested with ROS2 Foxy on Jetson AGX Xavier/JetPack 4.6 and on x86/Ubuntu 20.04 with RTX3060i.

+---

 1. Clone this repo:

     ~~~